mitre-atlas/arsenal/README.md

 ## System requirements: **Ubuntu 18.04** or **20.04** and **Python versions 3.7+**

+## NOTE: Comment on counterfit dependency for certain abilities.

 ## Installation with CALDERA app
  *`arsenal` is not yet a default CALDERA plugin, therefore there are additional steps to include this plugin into the app.*